- The Bastard of Istanbul, Elif Shafak ⭐⭐⭐⭐

 I love the simple, clean lyricism of Mary Oliver’s poetry.
 My copy of this book is all marked up with pencilled underlines of my favorite lines, so many unusual, captivating descriptions of scenes from nature: “the snails on the pink sleds of their bodies”, “the red thumbs of the raspberries”, “the kale’s puckered sleeve”.
 I rarely buy physical books but this is one I’ll keep around.

-[Update, April] For convenience, I’ll keep tracking my year’s reading here.
+[Update, April and onwards] For convenience, I’ll keep tracking my year’s reading here.
 Happy to report that since March I have done much better on finding a more diverse set of authors whose work to enjoy.
-It’s been easier to find strong fiction recommendations than non-fiction while also filtering on female+non white, and I’ve been seeking escapism anyways, so my reading is skewing literary vs. “practical” or “educational”.
+It’s been easier to find strong fiction recommendations than non-fiction while also filtering on female/non-binary and non-white, and I’ve been seeking escapism anyways, so my reading is skewing literary vs. “practical” or “educational”.

 Three Daughters of Eve, Elif Shafak ⭐⭐⭐⭐